Pull to refresh

 Overview

-Children with SCN2A and SCN8A developmental and epileptic encephalopathies have never had a drug designed for their condition.
-They cycle through four or more medications, none approved for their specific genetic disorder, while their seizures persist and their development regresses.
-Now, for the first time, a targeted therapy has cleared every major hurdle on its way to the U.S. Food and Drug Administration (FDA): the agency accepted Praxis Precision Medicines' application for relutrigine and granted it priority review, setting a decision deadline of September 27, 2026.
+Children with SCN2A and SCN8A developmental and epileptic encephalopathies have never had a drug designed for their condition, cycling through four or more unapproved medications as seizures persist and development regresses.
+The FDA accepted Praxis Precision Medicines' application for relutrigine and granted priority review, with a decision expected by September 27, 2026.

 Why it matters